OnkarBhattacharya/PortfolioForge/README.md

 - `src/app/`: Next.js App Router for all application routes, leveraging server-side rendering for performance.
 - `src/firebase/`: A clean, modular Firebase architecture with custom hooks (`useUser`, `useCollection`) for efficient and secure data handling.
 All data mutations are non-blocking for a fluid UI.
-- `src/ai/`: Contains all Genkit flows, encapsulating the business logic for our AI-powered features like the CV parser and content assistant.
+- `src/ai/`: Contains all Genkit flows, encapsulating the business logic for our AI-powered features like the CV parser, data importers, and content assistant.
 - `src/components/`: A library of reusable, production-quality React components built with ShadCN.
 - `tests/`: A comprehensive testing suite covering unit, integration, frontend, and end-to-end tests to ensure code quality and application stability.